Caledonian F.C. (Glasgow): History

 From 1872, a number of cricket clubs in Glasgow had adopted the laws of association football, to keep the members active in the winter.
-The Caledonian cricket club was a comparative latecomer to the association game; it did not set up a football club until 1875, coupled a lacrosse club.
-Almost the first activity of the club was to enter the Scottish Cup - the club's first match was its first round tie at home to Western F.C. on 23 October 1875.
+The Caledonian cricket club was a comparative latecomer to the association game; it did not set up a football club until 1875, coupled with a lacrosse club.
+Almost the first activity of the club was to enter the Scottish Cup - the club's first match was its first round tie at home to Western on 23 October 1875.
 The match ended in a goalless draw thanks to "the formidable resistance shown by the youngest Association club", although, as some players were more familiar with rugby rules, "hands" was claimed against the club a number of times.
 Although the Caledonian played better in the replay, before "several hundred" spectators, Western was 2–0 up inside 25 minutes, and scored a third late on.

 Its first friendly of note was against "their old rivals in the cricket field", the Clydesdale club, at the latter's Kinning Park in February 1876, and "much interest was centred in the event".
 Although the Caledonian forwards were "much faster and heavier" than their opponents, they were "greatly inferior to the Clydesdale in combined play", and the experience of the home side in teamwork saw it win 4–0.
 The club's record in its first season was 2 wins, 2 draws, and 6 losses.